dfagiolini/cinemapp/README.md

     ]
     ```

-## Tecnologie Utilizzate
+## Technologies Used

-Il progetto Cinemapp è stato sviluppato utilizzando le seguenti tecnologie chiave:
+The Cinemapp project was developed using the following key technologies:

 * **Backend:**

-      * **[Micronaut](https://micronaut.io/)**: Framework Java moderno e leggero per la costruzione di microservizi e applicazioni cloud-native.
-Scelto per le sue performance, la velocità di startup e la facilità di sviluppo.
+    * **[Micronaut](https://micronaut.io/)**: Modern and lightweight Java framework for building microservices and cloud-native applications.
+Chosen for its performance, startup speed, and ease of development.
-      * **[jOOQ](https://www.jooq.org/)**: Libreria Java per la mappatura object-relational (ORM) che permette di scrivere query SQL in modo typesafe e fluent, facilitando l'interazione con il database PostgreSQL.
+    * **[jOOQ](https://www.jooq.org/)**: Java library for object-relational mapping (ORM) that allows writing SQL queries in a typesafe and fluent manner, facilitating interaction with the PostgreSQL database.
-      * **[PostgreSQL](https://www.postgresql.org/)**: Database relazionale open-source potente e affidabile, scelto per la sua robustezza, le funzionalità avanzate e la compatibilità con jOOQ.
+    * **[PostgreSQL](https://www.postgresql.org/)**: Powerful and reliable open-source relational database, chosen for its robustness, advanced features, and compatibility with jOOQ.

 * **Frontend:**

-      * **[Vue.js](https://vuejs.org/)**: Framework JavaScript progressivo per la costruzione di interfacce utente interattive e reattive.
-Scelto per la sua semplicità, flessibilità e performance nella creazione di applicazioni web single-page application (SPA).
+    * **[Vue.js](https://vuejs.org/)**: Progressive JavaScript framework for building interactive and reactive user interfaces.
+Chosen for its simplicity, flexibility, and performance in creating single-page application (SPA) web applications.